This program is offered at Clark State's Beavercreek, Bellefontaine and Springfield - Leffel Lane locations.

 |Total Credit Hours||65|

 *BIO 2121 and BIO 2122, or the equivalent must be successfully completed within five years of entry into the first clinical nursing course.
-If older than five years, the course must be repeated.
+If older than five years, the courses must be repeated.

 ** Students may choose from MTH 1070 Quantitative Reasoning or STT 2640 Elementary Statistics I (see course descriptions for prerequisites).
 Students who plan to pursue a Bachelor of Science in Nursing (BSN) should choose a math course that will satisfy the BSN program requirements for their school of choice.